 The open nature of sites on Split also allows a well-placed Haunt to clear out several common positions, such as Rafters and Hell on A site.

-Finally, Valorant’s newest map, Fracture, is a bit of a toss-up.
+Finally, Fracture is a bit of a toss-up.
 While Fracture is a pretty large map, it still allows for close-quarter engagements and has many narrow spaces that Prowler can be used to clear.
 Fade could see use as a secondary initiator, but she is unlikely to replace Breach on this map.